Computing Periods of Hypersurfaces: Introduction

 \begin{remark} The left hand side appears symmetric with respect to the exponents $a_i$, whereas the last exponent $a_{n+1}$ plays a very distinctive role on the right hand side.
 This is because the Pham cycle $S$ breaks the symmetry as its construction is performed on the affine chart $x_{n+1}=1$. \end{remark}

-\begin{remark} In the case of curves, $n=1$, this result was first obtained by Rohrlich in the appendix to Gross' paper \cite{gross--abelian_integrals}.
-Later, Tretkoff \cite{tretkoff--periods_of_fermat} computed these values for surfaces, $n=2$.
-For $n\ge 3$ the formula in Theorem \ref{thm:initials} is new, to the best of our knowledge. \end{remark}
+\begin{remark} In the case of curves, $n=1$, this result was first obtained by Rohrlich in the appendix to Gross' paper~\cite{gross--abelian_integrals}.
+Later, Tretkoff~\cite{tretkoff--periods_of_fermat} computed these values for surfaces, $n=2$.
+It appears that the periods of the Fermat hypersurface for any dimension have been first computed by Deligne~\cite[\S I.7]{dmos-82}, with a thorough treatise to appear in~\cite[\S 15.2]{movasati--hodge}.
+Combining these results with the residue computations in~\cite{carlson-80} would then recover the equation above.
+Nevertheless, the formula relies on elementary analysis and we compute it in Section~\ref{sec:periods_of_fermat}. \end{remark}

-\begin{remark} The intersection products of the classes $t^\beta S$ are computed by Looijenga in \cite{looijenga-10}.
-We first learned of this result from an earlier draft of \cite{degtyarev-16}, which still contains the intersection number of linear spaces, such as $L$, with the Pham cycles. \end{remark}